weaveworks/weave-gitops/CONTRIBUTING.md

 - `GITLAB_TOKEN`
 - `GITLAB_ORG`

-However if you only want to test it against one of the providers, you can focus in the test suite manually
+However if you only want to test it against one of the providers, use [ginkgos focus]( https://onsi.github.io/ginkgo/#focused-specs) feature to run the tests for one provider.
 ### Running acceptance tests
 The acceptance tests can be run using `make acceptance-tests`.
 They require the same environment variables as the integration tests, with the following in addition:

 - `WEGO_BIN_PATH`- The path to the `gitops` binary the tests should use.
-If you are want to test a locally built binary (created from `make bin`) then you can set it to `WEGO_BIN_PATH=$PWD/bin/gitops`
+To test a locally built binary which is created from `make bin`, you want to set it to `WEGO_BIN_PATH=$PWD/bin/gitops`.
 - `IS_TEST_ENV`- If this value is set to anything, it indicates to the `gitops` binary that it should deploy images using the `latest` tag, instead of the latest version.

 #### Testing locally changes in acceptance tests
-As of right now its not easy to test your local code changes pass the acceptance test.
+As of right now it's not easy to test your local code changes pass the acceptance test.
 Until [#1158](https://github.com/weaveworks/weave-gitops/issues/1158) is resolved you must:

 1. Manually build and push the `wego-app` docker image to your own registry.
 Example: